brettz9/webappfind/README.md

 # Possible future user preference changes

 Currently preferences are global, whereas it may be desirable to allow users to customize their preferences by type/protocol in addition to the current default global ones.

+# Command line API

+WebAppFind is triggered (currently Firefox only) through command line arguments passed to Firefox and handled by the WebAppFind add-on.

+It is my goal to complete work on [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) to facilitate the building of executables (probably batch scripts tied to cmd.exe) with icon for task bar usage, etc., but currently one must either use (or build) the executables included in the repository or call the command line oneself.

+The following process is subject to change and may potentially even be scrapped altogether if another approach is found to be easier for streamlining cross-browser invocation, but currently this API is available if someone wishes to build their own executables using the API or to simply be able to run commands manually from the command line.

+* `-webapp-<method>` (i.e., "-webapp-view", "-webapp-binaryview", or "-webapp-edit")
+* `-url <path>` ("-url" can be omitted) - Indicates the path of the file which will be available with privileges (currently, view or edit) to the webapp; note that the leveraging of this built-in Mozilla API will most likely be changed to "-path".
+* `-remote "openurl(about:newtab)"` - This built-in Mozilla command line API allows Firefox (unlike "-silent") to gain focus without additional instructions to Windows.
+If the tab is determined to not be needed (e.g., if the user has opted to allow desktop opening of the file when no protocols are found), the add-on will simply auto-close the tab that this parameter opens.

 # For developers